Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Baseline Results

 \subsection{Optimal Configuration Selection}

 The optimal configuration ($p$, $K$) is selected via grid search by maximising a composite quality score $Q$.
-Drawing upon the multi-objective framework of \textcite{inproceedings}, the composite score aggregates six metrics, designed to balance statistical rigour in the latent space with physical interpretability and temporal coherence:
+Drawing upon the multi-objective framework of \textcite{7727853}, the composite score aggregates six metrics, designed to balance statistical rigour in the latent space with physical interpretability and temporal coherence:

 Structural quality is evaluated using the Silhouette score $S$ \citep{rousseeuw1987silhouettes}, which measures cluster cohesion and separation; the normalised Davies-Bouldin index $\tilde{D}$ \citep{Davies1979ACS} which evaluates intra-cluster similarity relative to inter-cluster separation; and the normalised Calinski-Harabasz index $\tilde{C}$ \citep{Calinksi} which quantifies the ratio of between cluster to within-cluster dispersion.
 Physical interpretability is validated using meteorological separability $\tilde{M}$, calculated as the log-normalised mean ANOVA F-statistic across wind speed, wind variability and power output while robustness is assessed through temporal coherence $T$, defined as the average within-cluster autocorrelation \citep{WARRENLIAO20051857}, and distributional consistency ($H = 1 - \textrm{JSD}$), which uses the Jennen-Shannon Divergence \citep{Lin1991} to penalise shifts in cluster proportions between training and testing sets.
-As detailed in \Cref{app:config_selection}, a sensitivity analysis reveals a trade-off between these objectives: while structural metrics ($S$, $\tilde{D}$, $\tilde{C}$) prefer compact representations with fewer clusters, physical and temporal metrics ($\tilde{M}$, $T$) improve with more clusters.
-The weights in the composite equation were therefore calibrated to negotiate this trade-off.
+As detailed in \Cref{tab:all_metrics}, a sensitivity analysis reveals a trade-off between these objectives: while structural metrics ($S$, $\tilde{D}$, $\tilde{C}$) prefer compact representations with fewer clusters, physical and temporal metrics ($\tilde{M}$, $T$) improve with more clusters.
+To prioritise identifying distinct weather clusters, the composite weights were heuristically calibrated into two tiers.
+Primary structural and meteorological metrics ($S$, $\tilde{D}$, $\tilde{C}$, $\tilde{M}$) drive the core clustering behaviour and were assigned dominant weights (0.2 each).
+Meanwhile, temporal coherence and distributional consistency ($T$, $H$) act a secondary regularisation terms to prevent fragmented or unstable clusters, receiving lower weights (0.1 each).
+These generally pointed to similar results when clustering without a composite score, thus why they were combined to agree on final cluster parameters.